TinyCircuits/TinyCircuits-SX1505-Python/README.md

 # TinyCircuits Wireling SX1505 Python Lib

-This repository holds a python package and example meant for using both the TinyCircuits [Joystick Wireling](https://tinycircuits.com/collections/wireling-input-output/products/joystick-wireling) and [Rotary Wireling](https://tinycircuits.com/collections/wireling-input-output/products/rotary-switch-wireling) with a Raspberry Pi and Wireling Pi Hat.
+This repository holds a python package and examples meant for using the TinyCircuits [Joystick Wireling](https://tinycircuits.com/collections/wireling-input-output/products/joystick-wireling) and [Rotary Wireling](https://tinycircuits.com/collections/wireling-input-output/products/rotary-switch-wireling) with a Raspberry Pi and Wireling Pi Hat.

 To install the package, use: